 Personality Adjectives.
 The 30 Most Common Ways You Can Lose an Argument.
 Functions of Language.
 Color Words.
 Colour Terms This list contains 168 definitions of obscure colour terms using combinations of 'normal' colours of the rainbow and descriptive adjectives; e.g. cardinal = deep scarlet red; russet = reddish brown.

 Note that most English speakers outside the U.S. spell colour with the added British 'u' rather than the American version color.
-Don't worry if the colours (or colors) in your universe don't match up with the definitions I've given for these words, though - I've been known to have skewed perceptions of reality ...
-I hope you have found this site to be useful.
-If you have any corrections, additions, or comments, please contact me.
 Pig Latin Translator.
 Important Infrequently Used Words To Know.
 Paul V.

 Hartman (The Capitalized syllable gets the emphasis) How to Punctuate Dialogue.
 December 8, 2010 by Fiction Editor Beth Hill last modified April 18, 2016 The PDF Punctuation in Dialogue ($0.99) and The Magic of Fiction (available in paperback and PDF) both contain expanded and updated versions of this material.

 Dialogue h as its own rules for punctuation.
+Commas go in particular places, as do terminal marks such as periods and question marks.
 50 Problem Words and Phrases.
 Ambiguous Words.
 Useful Phrases.
 Speech Accent Archive.
 The Origin of Words and Names.
 50 Most Challenging Words.
 Back in 2010 The New York Times published a list of 50 fancy words that most frequently stump their readership.

-The New York Times 50 Fancy Words.
+The New York Times 50 Fancy Words (defined and used) 1.
 Similar or Opposite Words.
 Online Dictionary, Language Guide, Foreign Language and Etymology.
 Exquisite Adjectives.
 By Mark Nichol Adjectives — descriptive words that modify nouns — often come under fire for their cluttering quality, but often it’s quality, not quantity, that is the issue.

 Plenty of tired adjectives are available to spoil a good sentence, but when you find just the right word for the job, enrichment ensues.
 Practice precision when you select words.
-Here’s a list of adjectives: Subscribe to Receive our Articles and Exercises via Email.
-Words.
+Here’s a list of adjectives: Subscribe to Receive our Articles and Exercises via Email You will improve your English in only 5 minutes per day, guaranteed!
+21 Responses to “100 Exquisite Adjectives” Words.
 Beautiful and Ugly Words.
 Phrasebank.
 Make Your Dialogue More Organic.
 Words Instead of Said.
 Not that anyone is asking me (but that has never stopped me before and it won't stop me now), but I do try to avoid using 'said' too much.

 It gets a tad tedious, I find.
 On the other hand, using a substitute simply for the sake of - well, using a substitute - can be ineffective.
 I thought your list was interesting, Somesh (beware whenever anyone says something is interesting ), but I do think you have included some rather dubious options.
+Numbers 38 and 110 are misspelt, by the way.
 Color Words.
 Avoid Using the Word Very.
-A posthaven user upvoted this post.
+Writers Write is your one-stop resource for writers.